 Below are updates to the individual communities and the in-progress programs for each:

-For residents of Merrimack, work is in progress to connect 21 Merrimack homes to the municipal water lines of the Merrimack Valley District.
+Merrimack: For residents of Merrimack, work is progress to connect 20 Merrimack homes to the municipal water lines of the Merrimack Valley District.
+Eighteen of the 20 homes have been connected thus far.
 For the homes that were not connected as of December 31, 2016, we provided point-of-use systems (filtration devices fixed to a faucet) for temporary use until the homes are connected.

-We also offered to fund moving and renewing the Granular Activated Carbon filtration system first used in Hoosick Falls to the Merrimack Valley District (MVD) for wells 4 and 5.
+We are also continuing to discuss a Granular Activated Carbon filtration system for Merrimack Valley District (MVD) for wells 4 and 5.
 We are currently working with NHDES and MVD’s engineers to confirm the details and next steps for this effort.

-Manchester: For residents of Manchester, work is in progress to connect 26 homes to the municipal water lines of Manchester Water Works.
+Manchester: For residents of Manchester, work is complete to connect 26 homes to the municipal water lines of Manchester Water Works.

 As a member of the community, Saint-Gobain Performance Plastics believed it was important to take a leadership position in bringing potable water to the residents surrounding our plant.
 Even as investigations into the source or sources of PFOA continue, we made this a top priority.
 The wellbeing of our employees and the broader community is always top of mind and we want to remain an important and positive part of this community.